 What is asset performance management (APM)?

-Asset performance management (APM) is an industrial software discipline that uses real-time IoT sensor data, artificial intelligence, and predictive analytics to continuously monitor the health of physical assets — machinery, equipment, pipelines, and infrastructure — predict failures before they occur, and optimise maintenance decisions to maximise uptime, reduce total maintenance cost, and extend asset service life.
-Modern AI APM platforms go beyond traditional alarm-based condition monitoring: they calculate failure probability and remaining useful life for every asset, automatically raise work orders in CMMS/EAM systems, and execute corrective workflows autonomously through agentic AI.
+Asset performance management (APM) is an industrial software discipline that uses real-time IoT sensor data, artificial intelligence, and predictive analytics to continuously monitor the health of physical assets — machinery, pipelines, infrastructure, and process equipment — predict failures before they occur, and optimise maintenance decisions to maximise uptime, reduce total maintenance cost, and extend asset service life.
+Modern AI APM platforms go beyond traditional alarm-based condition monitoring: they calculate failure probability and Remaining Useful Life for every asset, automatically raise work orders in CMMS and EAM systems, and execute corrective workflows autonomously through agentic AI.

 How does APM software differ from condition monitoring?

-Condition monitoring is a subset of APM — it focuses on collecting and displaying sensor readings (vibration, temperature, current) and alerting when values cross thresholds.
-APM is the broader discipline that adds AI-based failure prediction, remaining useful life calculation, risk-based maintenance prioritisation, automated work order creation in CMMS/EAM, digital twin operational context, and closed-loop learning from technician feedback.
-Condition monitoring tells you what is happening now; AI APM tells you what is going to happen and when, and acts on that prediction automatically.
+Condition monitoring is a subset of APM — it focuses on collecting sensor readings and alerting when values cross thresholds.
+PETRAN extends that foundation with AI-based failure prediction, Remaining Useful Life calculation, risk-based maintenance prioritisation, automated work-order creation in CMMS/EAM, digital twin operational context, and closed-loop learning from technician feedback.
+Condition monitoring tells you what is happening now.
+AI APM tells you what is going to happen, when, and acts on that prediction automatically.

 How does predictive maintenance work in APM?

-Predictive maintenance in an AI APM platform works through four steps: (1) IoT sensors continuously stream multi-signal data (vibration, thermal, current, pressure) to edge agents and cloud AI.
-(2) Machine learning models analyse this data against learned equipment behaviour baselines to detect developing faults — bearing wear signatures, thermal anomalies, cavitation onset — that are invisible to threshold rules.
-(3) The AI calculates failure probability, days-to-failure, and remaining useful life.
-(4) When failure risk exceeds a configurable threshold, the platform automatically raises a CMMS/EAM work order with diagnostic evidence and recommended action.
-The maintenance team responds to a specific, evidenced recommendation — not a generic alarm.
+Predictive maintenance in an AI APM platform works in four steps.
+First, IoT sensors continuously stream multi-signal data — vibration, thermal, current, pressure — to edge agents and cloud AI.
+Second, machine-learning models analyse this data against learned equipment baselines to detect developing faults such as bearing wear, thermal anomalies, or cavitation onset that threshold rules cannot see.
+Third, the AI calculates failure probability, days-to-failure, and Remaining Useful Life.
+Fourth, when failure risk exceeds a configurable threshold, the platform automatically raises a CMMS/EAM work order with diagnostic evidence and a recommended action — so the team responds to a specific, evidenced recommendation, not a generic alarm.

 Which sensors are needed for real-time asset monitoring?